 |truncate([size])||Truncates the file to the size (optional) specified.|

 Working on files is one of the important concepts in web development.
 Different methods in file serve specific purposes.
-Before using any method one must know exactly what actually he needs to perform and should have good knowledge of all the file methods in depth.
+Before using any method, one must know exactly what one needs to perform and have good knowledge of all the file methods.
 Like for reading a file, there are several different methods available in Python used in different scenarios.
-So only with the deep knowledge only can choose the right method in the right scenario.
+So only with deep knowledge only can you choose the right method in the right scenario.